 Best for: Ethical meat eaters, Paleo

 Primal Meats are a little different.
 Based in the Lake District, they offer “nutrient dense” meats for “eco-omnivore” diets.
-This means that their meat is sourced from very high welfare farms, and the animals are 100% pasture raised.
+This means that their meat is sourced from very high welfare farms, and the animals are 100% pasture raised and grass fed.
 They are a good option for anyone who wants a more ethical way of eating meat.

 Every cut of meat has its own QR code where you can trace everything about the animal, right back to the farm – with pictures and details of the farm’s management practises.
 Most of the products stocked by Primal Meats are certified both organic and ‘Pasture for Life’ standards.

 Alongside common cuts of beef, pork and chicken I was delighted to see bone broth, goose and one of my favourite meats – hogget – offered too.
 Those who can’t decide what to eat, or who like surprises, will appreciate their meat box deliveries as these have been well thought out and use many parts of the animal to avoid waste.